 1. Mella is fully automated

-There is definitely something nice about the βset it and forget itβ simplicity of Mella.
-Once youβve assembled the unit and selected the humidity and fan speeds, you can pretty much leave it to do its thing for several days.
 The water tank (which sits on the outside) lasts for 5-7 days, and the filter and unit only need to be cleaned between mushroom harvests.
-There are even built-in LED lamps that create the optimal lighting environment for your fungi (which can be turned on and off, if nighttime light isnβt your thing).
+There are even built-in LED lamps that create the optimal lighting environment for your fungi (which can be turned on and off, if nighttime light isn’t your thing).

 1. Mella is fully automated

-There is definitely something nice about the βset it and forget itβ simplicity of Mella.
-Once youβve assembled the unit and selected the humidity and fan speeds, you can pretty much leave it to do its thing for several days.
+There is definitely something nice about the “set it and forget it” simplicity of Mella.
+Once you’ve assembled the unit and selected the humidity and fan speeds, you can pretty much leave it to do its thing for several days.
 The water tank (which sits on the outside) lasts for 5-7 days, and the filter and unit only need to be cleaned between mushroom harvests.
-There are even built-in LED lamps that create the optimal lighting environment for your fungi (which can be turned on and off, if nighttime light isnβt your thing).
+There are even built-in LED lamps that create the optimal lighting environment for your fungi (which can be turned on and off, if nighttime light isn’t your thing).

-2. The unit is compact, yet roomy
+2. Mella is compact, yet roomy

-The Mella unit makes excellent use of vertical and horizontal space.
-We were able to comfortably fit 3 of our Grow Your Own Mushroom bag kits into the unit, leaving enough room for the filter and fan to do their magic.
-(We also tried 3 of our Spray & Grow Mushroom Kits, which also left ample room for air and circulation.)
-Of course, we would be lying if we said the unit is smallβit isnβt.
-Itβs definitely larger than a standard countertop toaster oven.
-That said, it isnβt huge either and took up a lot less room on our kitchen counter than expected.
-Added bonusβit actually looked good!
-The Mella design is sleek and minimalist, so it didnβt overpower the space and fit nicely on the countertop.
+Of course, we would be lying if we said the unit is small—it isn’t.
+It’s definitely larger than a standard countertop toaster oven.
+That said, it isn’t huge either and took up a lot less room on our kitchen counter than expected.
+Added bonus—it actually looked good!
+The Mella design is sleek and minimalist, so it didn’t overpower the space and fit nicely on the countertop.

-2. The unit is compact, yet roomy
+2. Mella is compact, yet roomy

-The Mella unit makes excellent use of vertical and horizontal space.
-We were able to comfortably fit 3 of our Ready-to-Grow Fruiting Block kits into the unit, leaving enough room for the filter and fan to do their magic.
-(We also tried 3 of our Spray & Grow Mushroom Growing Kits, which also left ample room for air and circulation.)
-Of course, we would be lying if we said the unit is smallβit isnβt.
-Itβs definitely larger than a standard counter-top toaster oven.
-That said, it isnβt huge either and took up a lot less room on our kitchen counter than expected.
-(Dimensions: 25.25" wide, 16.75" deep, 16.5" tall).
-Added bonusβit actually looked good!
-The Mella design is sleek and minimalist, so it didnβt overpower the space and fit nicely on the countertop.
+Of course, we would be lying if we said the unit is small—it isn’t.
+It’s definitely larger than a standard countertop toaster oven.
+That said, it isn’t huge either and took up a lot less room on our kitchen counter than expected.
+Added bonus—it actually looked good!
+The Mella design is sleek and minimalist, so it didn’t overpower the space and fit nicely on the countertop.

-3. The unit is whisper quiet
+3. Mella is whisper quiet

-Mellaβs dual fan has two jobs β air and humidity circulation.
+Mella’s dual fan has two jobs – air and humidity circulation.
 And in all honesty, we were a little worried that the fan would create an obnoxious wind-tunnel sound in the background.
 But it was surprisingly quiet, even at full speed.
-You can definitely hear it, but itβs more of a soft ambient background noise.
+You can definitely hear it, but it’s more of a soft ambient background noise.
 Think calming white noise machine, not screeching industrial fan.
 Two thumbs up!

 4. Mella controlled smell and spores

-5. The unit was easy to clean
+5. Mella was easy to clean

-5. The unit was easy to clean
+5. Mella was easy to clean

 Mella has two clear acrylic side walls and a clear acrylic glass door.
 It also has a stainless-steel floor, roof, and back panel.
 And, while you do need to clean the unit between mushroom harvests, all inner and outer surfaces are easily wiped off with a damp cloth and soapy water or a water/alcohol mixture.
 The reusable humidity filter is also easy to clean.
 Simply run it through lukewarm water between harvests to remove any spore buildup.